 Recommendation: The City should devise a system to assure timely information is submitted and information is timely submitted to the paper of record.

-The City's Response: Management will work to enhance its compliance to assure financial noted the following conditions which may lead to misappropriation or theft:
+The City's Response: Management will work to enhance its compliance to assure financial employees.
+The payments were posted to general ledger accounts other than salaries.